PetCaseFinder

 Plain-English summary

-An 18-year-old thoroughbred gelding had a large bladder stone, measuring 8 centimeters across.
-Instead of a traditional surgery that would require a long recovery and limited exercise, the veterinarians used a method called ballistic shock wave lithotripsy to break up the stone.
-They also flushed out the smaller pieces while the horse was standing and under epidural anesthesia, which numbs the lower body.
-The horse recovered without any complications.
+A 18-year-old thoroughbred gelding had a large bladder stone that measured 8 centimeters.
+Instead of traditional surgery, veterinarians used a special treatment called ballistic shock wave lithotripsy to break up the stone, which helped avoid a long recovery time.
+They also flushed out the remaining sand-like material while the horse was standing and under epidural anesthesia.
+The horse recovered well without any complications.

 Abstract